-Where, in the light of new scientific and technical knowledge it considers that there are indications that the substance no longer satisfies the approval criteria provided for in Article 4, or further information required in accordance with point (f) of Article 6 has not been provided, it shall inform the Member States, the Authority and the producer of the active substance, setting a time period for the producer to submit its comments.
+Where, in the light of new scientific and technical knowledge it considers that there are indications that the substance no longer satisfies the approval criteria provided for in Article 4, or further information required in accordance with Article 6(f) has not been provided, it shall inform the Member States, the Authority and the producer of the active substance, setting a period for the producer to submit its comments.

 - 2. The Commission may ask the Member States and the Authority for an opinion, or for scientific or technical assistance.
-The Member States may provide their comments to the Commission within three months from the request.
-The Authority shall provide its opinion or the results of its work to the Commission within three months of the request. - 3.
-Where the Commission concludes that the approval criteria provided for in Article 4 are no longer satisfied, or the further information required in accordance with point (f) of Article 6 has not been provided, a Regulation to withdraw or amend the approval shall be adopted in accordance with the regulatory procedure referred to in Article 79(3).
+The Member States may provide their comments to the Commission within three months from the date of the request.
+The Authority shall provide its opinion or the results of its work to the Commission within three months of the date of the request. - 3.
+Where the Commission concludes that the approval criteria provided for in Article 4 are no longer satisfied, or the further information required in accordance with Article 6(f) has not been provided, a Regulation to withdraw or amend the approval shall be adopted in accordance with the regulatory procedure referred to in Article 79(3).